augustin-barillec/fictionary/README.md

 trigger_cooldown: 30
 ```

-Then you can run the following command:
+You can then run the following command:

 ```shell
 python context.py P setup_channels
 ```

 It will create in Firestore a channels collection in the document T with
-specific global parameters for each channel that will be used during the tests.
+specific parameters for each channel that will be used during the tests.

 You have to create a bucket tests-P to store the test results.